 Some 20 years ago, my son the Eagle Scout enjoyed helping some local folks demonstrate how maple syrup is made.
 He volunteered to help keep the fires burning and the sap boiling, he carried sap buckets, and he led tours and explained the process to visitors during annual weekend sugaring events.

-On one of those nice spring days, he had just explained how it took about 50 gallons of sap to produce a single gallon of maple syrup when a mom leading a small gaggle of kids raised her hand to ask, “When do you add the maple flavoring?”
+On one of those nice spring days out at Waa Kee Sha Park, he had just explained how it took about 50 gallons of sap to produce a single gallon of maple syrup when a mom leading a small gaggle of kids raised her hand to ask, “When do you add the maple flavoring?”

 To which my totally nonplussed son had no clever riposte.

-The brass and iron pots French, Dutch, and English traders supplied in return for prime winter beaver pelts helped increase production to the extent that one eight-person group in 1764 spent a month in a sugar bush, tapping 700 trees, gathering over 13,700 gallons of sap and producing nearly a ton of maple sugar and 36 gallons of maple syrup.
+The brass and iron kettles French, Dutch, and English traders supplied in return for prime winter beaver pelts helped increase production to the extent that one eight-person group in 1764 spent a month in a sugaring camp tapping 700 trees, gathering more than 13,700 gallons of sap, and producing nearly a ton of maple sugar and 36 gallons of maple syrup.

-When American settlers arrived starting in the late 1820s, they emulated the Native People’s production of maple products, tapping trees, gathering sap, and boiling it down into sugar and syrup.
+When American settlers arrived out here in the western Great Lakes region starting in the late 1820s, they emulated the Native People’s production of maple products, tapping trees, gathering sap, and boiling it down into sugar and syrup.
 By that time, it was a tradition the pioneers brought with them when they left their homes in New England and the Middle Colonies and headed west to settle the Illinois prairies.

 When they arrived they found numerous groves of hardwoods.
-On the west side of the region’s watercourses, those groves were largely comprised of burr and white Oaks and other fire-resistant species, because the spring and autumn fires that roared across the prairies were pushed towards the east by the prevailing westerly winds.
-On the more protected east sides of watercourses, such as the Fox River, the groves were of more mixed hardwoods, with some oaks, but also of walnuts, and most importantly sugar maples.
+On the west side of the region’s watercourses, those groves were largely comprised of Burr and White Oaks and other fire-resistant species, because the spring and autumn fires that roared across the prairies were pushed towards the east by the prevailing westerly winds tended to kill off less fire-resistant species.
+On the more protected east sides of watercourses, such as the Fox River, the groves were of more mixed hardwoods, with some oaks, but also of walnuts, and most importantly, sugar maples.

 In those early pioneer days, maple sugar was about the only sugar available.
 Honey was rare until honeybees—which were not native—built up their populations.
-Sugar itself was extremely expensive, when it was available at all.
+Cane sugar was extremely expensive, when it was available at all.

-The surveyors who mapped the region in the late 1830 noted the prevalence of sugar maples, identifying them simply as “sugar trees.”
-Kendall County settlers quickly made good use of the dense stands of maples in Big Grove, Long Grove, AuSable Grove, and Specie Grove.
+The surveyors who mapped the region in the late 1830s noted the prevalence of those valuable sugar maples, identifying them simply as “sugar trees.”
+Kendall County settlers quickly made good use of the dense stands of maples in Big Grove, Long Grove, AuSable Grove, and Specie Grove (AuSable and Specie groves are actually a single grove bisected by Morgan Creek).
 The spring trip to sugar camps—called sugar bushes—was an almost instant tradition.

-Fires were maintained under the kettles and pans 24 hours a day as the amber syrup was produced.
+Fires were maintained under the kettles and pans 24 hours a day as the amber syrup was boiled down from maple sap.

 On April 3, 1873, Kendall County Record Editor John R. Marshall wrote that: “The nice, new maple syrup left at the editor’s house last Thursday by Mr. David Kennedy was a great treat.
 It was clear and thick.”